Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Final Thoughts

 This was a tremendously rewarding trip for us.
-The nature along the Danish coast varies from march to sand dunes, hills, and finally serene beaches.
-You can cover this part of the world in a day or two or take as long as you like.
+The nature along the Danish coast varies from marsh to dunes, hills, and finally serene beaches.
+You can cover this part of the world in a day or two, or take as long as you like.

-Ideally, we would have had more time to dig a bit deeper and relax in these beautiful surroundings, and yet we still made time to smell the wildflowers in the fields and to gaze at the countless windmills in the wind-swept flat landscape of Denmark.
+Ideally, we would have had more time to dig a bit deeper and relax in these beautiful surroundings, yet we still made time to smell the wildflowers in the fields and gaze at the countless windmills in Denmark's wind-swept flat landscape.

 If you find yourself in this part of the world, we can highly recommend "Vendsyssel”.